Guns and Gear

 First Look: Springfield Armory Echelon 4.5F Comp

-If I told you, you could have a flatter-shooting pistol with reduced felt recoil that put you back on target faster without any drawbacks, would you be interested?
+If I told you that you could have a flatter-shooting pistol with reduced felt recoil that put you back on target faster without any drawbacks, would you be interested?

 That’s exactly what Springfield Armory has just done with the Echelon 4.5F Comp pistol chambered in 9mm.